vulkano-rs/vulkano-book/src/06-graphics-pipeline/02-vertex-shader.md

 > to use other polygons, but this is a more advanced topic.

 Each triangle is made of three vertices, and the shape of an object is just a collection of vertices linked together to form triangles.
-For the purpose of this guide, we are only going to draw a single triangle first.
+For the purpose of this book, we are only going to draw a single triangle first.

 The first step to describe a shape with vulkano is to create a struct named `MyVertex` (the actual